Category: Travel Info

 Here are my best tips for catching a taxi in cozumel the best tip is first.

-Share a ride Split the cost
+Tip # 1 Share a ride – Split the cost

-You can save 50% of the taxi cost by sharing a ride with someone.
-Prices are for 1-4 people, so two couples going to the same place and the taxi costs $20 per couple that’s $40.
 But if you make friendly with strangers while standing in line and act like “old” friends meeting up on vacation they can only change you for a group rate instead of two separate groups!

-Confirm The Price
+Tip #2 Confirm The Price

 There are dozens of stories of people being overcharged.
 Always verify price BEFORE getting in.
 Don’t be ashamed to take a photo of the pricing chart.